sefk/sefk.github.io/posts/old-mcdonald.md

 Googling around found a [stack overflow question][s] where someone helpfully harvested a [list][l] of about 4,000 people that's good enough for this.
-Grepping turned up four candidates with the vowels in the right order, but some with confounding vowels.
+Grepping turned up four candidates with the vowels in the right order, but with confounding ones.

 ```
 Celine Dion